November Orientation and Enrollment

-November 18 on the second floor of the K-State Student Union
+November 15 on the ground floor of the K-State Student Union.

 Don't miss orientation and enrollment for admitted transfer students.
 This is your first opportunity to select spring courses.